-The U.S. Bureau of Reclamation's SRH-2D (Lai 2008) is a finite-volume, hydrodynamic model that computes water surface elevations and horizontal velocity components by solving the depthaveraged St. Venant equations for free-surface flows in 2-D flow fields.
+The U.S. Bureau of Reclamation's SRH-2D (Lai 2008) is a finite-volume, hydrodynamic model that computes water-surface elevations and horizontal velocity components by solving the depthaveraged St. Venant equations for free-surface flows in 2-D flow fields.
 SRH-2D is a well-tested 2-D model that can effectively simulate steady or unsteady flows and is capable of modeling subcritical, transcritical, and supercritical flow conditions.
 The model uses an irregular mesh composed of a combination of triangular and quadrilateral elements.
 SRH-2D incorporates very robust and stable numerical schemes with a seamless wetting-drying algorithm that results in minimal requirements by the user to adjust input parameters during the solution process.
-A potential limitation of this software is that the mobile bed sediment transport module is currently not publically available; however, Tetra Tech has gained permission to use the sediment transport module on a number of other projects.
+A potential limitation of this software is that the mobile bed sediment-transport module is currently not publically available; however, Tetra Tech has gained permission to use the sedimenttransport module on a number of other projects.
 Contact with the model developers indicates that permission would be granted for use in this study.
 The public download version of the model (Greimann and Lai 2008) includes a morphology module that calculates bedload transport capacities at each model node based on user-defined bed material sediment gradations, but does not simulate routing of that sediment and related adjustments to the channel bed.
 The advanced version of SRH-2D also includes a second module that uses the capacities from the morphology module to perform sediment-routing calculations and associated bed adjustments.
 Based on guidance from the model developers and confirmed by Tetra Tech's use of the model for other studies, the maximum practical model size is about 16,000 elements, which could be a potential limitation in applying the model to larger-scale areas.
 This size limitation only applies to sediment routing simulations so much more detailed networks can be developed to support habitat simulations.
+Another potential limitation of the model is that sediment gradations are limited to eight size fractions, though the sizes are user specified so the size-class intervals can be tailored to the site conditions.
 SRH-2D uses the Manning equation for flow resistance, and does not provide a mechanism to vary the Manning coefficient with depth and discharge.
-In some cases, such as relatively shallow flow over a coarse bed, the hydraulic roughness can vary significantly with depth.
+In some cases, such as relatively shallow flow over a coarse bed, the hydraulic roughness can vary appreciably with depth.
 In these cases, other flow resistance equations that incorporate the roughness height relative to the flow depth may be preferable.
 The program performs wetting and drying by turning on and off elements.
 This approach is stable for the finite-volume method.
 The model is publicly available, with no associated licensing cost.